danyaberezun/KEEPs/README.md

 * ${B, C} :> A => B :> A$
 * $A = {B, C} => A :> C, B :> A$

+# Detection of the unreachable code

+TODO: We forgot to discuss this part.
+Currently working on it.

 # Changes to the type checking

 ## New type of statements